intel/tiny-tensor-compiler/docs/manual/core.rst

     .. tab:: C++

-       C handles are wrapped in the :ref:`shared_handle` class.
+       C handles are wrapped in the :ref:`tinytc::shared_handle` class.
        The wrapper implements copy constructor, move constructor, copy operator, and move operator, correctly handling the reference count.
        Objects of *type* are created using the make\_\ *type* functions.

-       **Important:** The default constructor of a :ref:`shared_handle` or any of its derivatives always gives an invalid object, wrapping a nullptr.
+       **Important:** The default constructor of a :ref:`tinytc::shared_handle` or any of its derivatives always gives an invalid object, wrapping a nullptr.
        Always use the make\_\ *type* function unless you know what you are doing.

 Error